 Spring for the Arts—March 21, 2019

 A luncheon and the highly popular fashion show follow - beginning at 11:45am.
-This year’s fashion show features spring fashions from participating retailers: Anna Ball White, Carla's Fashions, Fitness Barre, The Fitting Room, Hitch, The Pine Needle, Reese’s Fashion Gallery, Sassi & Co, and Unique Selections.
+This year’s fashion show features spring fashions from participating retailers: Anna Ball White, Carla's Fashions, The Fitting Room, The Pine Needle, Reese’s Fashion Gallery, The Studio, Sassi & Co, and Unique Selections.

 Support for “Arts in Education”

-The Guild’s Arts in Education programs consist of internal educational classes and workshops in dance, visual arts, music, and gymnastics; field trip offerings; needs-based arts scholarships for Guild students; our annual Student Arts Expo (currently on display through March 23rd); and our newest Arts in Education venture – Creative Connections – an annual professional development conference for all our area school arts educators in all arts disciplines.
-A partnership with the O.N.
-Jonas Foundation has annually afforded invaluable Artists in Residence educational experiences for area students.
+The Guild’s Arts in Education programs consist of our internal educational classes and workshops in dance, visual arts, music, and gymnastics; field trip offerings; arts scholarships; our annual Student Arts Expo; and our newest Arts in Education venture – Creative Connections – our annual professional development conference for all our area school arts educators in all arts disciplines.

 The Creative Arts Guild Launches “Creative Connections”